AptAmoeba/Reverse-Engineering-Study/Study Notes/Questions/Exploring-Strings.md

 &nbsp;

-### >What would this look like if the variable was global?
+### >What if the variable was stored in a different Section?
 What if it was larger than 9 bytes?